ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 ## Problems and solutions

-When designing systems for transmitting items from a producer to a consumer, the goal is to send them with minimal latency and maximum throughput.
+When designing systems to transfer items from a producer to a consumer, the goal is to send them with minimal latency and maximum throughput.

 <sub><em>Latency</em> is the time between sending an item from the producer and its receiving by the consumer. <em>Throughput</em> is the number of items sent from producer to consumer per unit of time.</sub>